Private, In-Home Tutoring in Normal, Illinois

-SchoolTutoring Academy’s tutoring programs for Normal students start with a free academic assessment with an Academic Director.
-Our flagship tutoring programs are available for $199.99/month which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+SchoolTutoring Academy’s tutoring programs for Normal students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.

 The districts curriculum is based on the Illinois Common Core Standards for English Language Arts and Math, and Next Generation Science standards for science.
 The Common Core emphasizes the teaching of key skills that students need to succeed in college and the professional world.
 The Common Core is based on international standards so that students will be well equipped to compete in a global economy and prepared for post-secondary education as well as the workforce.
 Though some students have different learning styles and rates, the curriculum supports differentiated instruction and intervention and allows for extra time.

 Educating Our Parents: Understanding the Normal District Curriculum

 The Common Core Standards in Math focus on numbers and operations, algebraic patterning and relationships, geometry and measurement, and data analysis.
 More advanced math courses are also available for interested students in the high school.
 The Common Core Standards for Language Arts integrate reading, writing, communication, research, and media viewing with both works of literature and non-fiction.

 The district curriculum supports the belief that high expectations for students leads to achievement and character.
 A major goal is contingent upon students learning self-sufficiency, responsibility, and accountability while enabling students to take responsibility for their own learning by setting learning goals and tracking their progress.
 The curriculum also supports a safe, respectful, and engaging learning environment which promotes the self-esteem and confidence necessary for academic success.
 By building upon a students’ base of knowledge each year, the level of critical thinking deepens.

 Our Normal, Illinois tutoring programs are personalized just for you